Horberrie History, Family Crest & Coats of Arms

 Early History of the Horberrie family

 This web page shows only a small excerpt of our Horberrie research.
-Another 181 words (13 lines of text) covering the years 1273, 1335 and 1379 are included under the topic Early Horberrie History in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) covering the years 1086, 1273, 1634, 1707, 1773, 1707, 1726, 1729, 1730, 1733 and 1733 are included under the topic Early Horberrie History in all our PDF Extended History products and printed products wherever possible.

 Horberrie Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
-Many variations of the name Horberrie have been found, including Horberry, Horbury, Horbiry, Horberie, Horbery and many more.
+Many variations of the name Horberrie have been found, including HorBerry, Horbury, Horbiry, Horberie, Horbery and many more.

 Early Notables of the Horberrie family (pre 1700)

-Another 17 words (1 lines of text) are included under the topic Early Horberrie Notables in all our PDF Extended History products and printed products wherever possible.
+Another 39 words (3 lines of text) are included under the topic Early Horberrie Notables in all our PDF Extended History products and printed products wherever possible.